Doom E1M1 Clone

 | 52 | } |

-The pixelization post-processing effect simulates the original game's graphic style.
-Since Doom's engine displayed 3D environments derived from 2D floor plans, it produced low-resolution visuals with graphic aliasing.
+The pixelization post-processing simulates the graphic style of the original.
+Doom's engine displayed 3D environments derived from 2D floor plans, producing low-resolution visuals with graphic aliasing baked in.

-Using Unity and custom assets, we applied post-processing to the camera to replicate this appearance -- a cost-effective approach facilitating the desired graphic representation.
+Using Unity and custom assets, we applied a camera shader to replicate that look — a cost-effective approach that mirrors the period feel without reconstructing the renderer.